noahbclarkson/Auto-Tune/README.md

 ##  Time in minutes that the sell-price-difference updates
 sell-price-variation-update-period: 30

-##  Enable forced inflation in the economy
-inflation-enabled: true

-##  Inflation method can be Dynamic, Static or Mixed.
-##  Info: The dynamic method increases the prices of items in the economy by a percentage each time period
-##  Info: The static method adds extra values to buys
-##  Info: Mixed uses both methods
-inflation-method: 'Mixed'

-##  Time period in ticks between dynamic price increases
-dynamic-inflation-time-period: 2500

-##  Percentage increase in prices per time-period.
-dynamic-inflation-value: 0.01

-##  Percentage increase for buy value per price calculation update period.
-E.g 0.05%
-static-inflation-value: 0.05

 ##  Interest rate per interest-rate-update-period
 ##  Info: This is the increase in the current debt payment per-time period
-interest-rate: 0.0075
+interest-rate: 0.025

 ##  Time period in ticks between updates of the interest rate for users loans
 interest-rate-update-period: 1200

 ##  Disable the max-buy/max-sells for items
 ##  Info: Don't do this unless you know what your doing.
-##  Info: If this is enabled, it is likely to lead to exploitation on servers with under 100 total or under 10 concurrent players
+##  Info: If this is enabled, it is likely to lead to exploitation on servers with under 10 concurrent players
 disable-max-buys-sells: false

-##  lowest value in $ a player can go into debt
+##  The lowest value in $ a player can go into debt
-##  For example if a player has $3000 and this is set to 1000 a player will can take out a loan up to $2000
+##  For example if a player has $3,000 and this is set to 1000 a player can take out a loan up to $2,000
-max-debt-value: 1000.00
+max-debt-value: 1000.0

 ##  The percentage value to decrease items sold with enchantments
-##  Info: Stacked enchantments etc. can become very expensive so a number between 25% - 50% is usually fine
+##  Info: Stacked enchantments etc. can become very expensive so a number between 30% - 60% is usually fine
 ##  Info: This doesn't affect buys
-enchantment-limiter: 45.00
+enchantment-limiter: 50.0

 ##  The percentage value to decrease items sold with a loss in durability
 ##  Info: This is applied ON TOP of the durability algorithm to limit the exploit-ability of selling tools
-durability-limiter: 7.50
+durability-limiter: 10.0

 ##  -- Other Settings --